TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/advanced-configurations/internal-looping.md

 ### URL Rewrites {#url-rewrites}

+[URL rewriting]({{< ref "transform-traffic/url-rewriting" >}}) in Tyk enables the alteration of incoming API request paths to align with the expected endpoint format of your backend services.

 Assume that we wish to redirect incoming `GET /basic/` requests to the API in the Gateway represented by name `proxy-api` in the `default` namespace.
 We want the `/basic/` prefix to be stripped from the request path and the redirected path should be of the format `/proxy/$1`, where the context variable `$1` is substituted with the remainder of the path request.
 For example `GET /basic/456` should become `GET /proxy/456`.

 In this case we can use a `rewrite_to_internal` object to instruct Tyk Operator to automatically generate the API rewrite URL on our behalf for the API identified by name `proxy-api` in the `default` namespace: